 - Heavy metals

 - Residual solvents

 Cannabinoid Profile and Potency

-This is important for hemp CBD products, which are legally required to contain less than 0.3% THC (a cannabinoid like CBD).
+This is important for hemp CBD products, which are legally required to contain less than 0.3% THC (the psychoactive compound in marijuana).
 Although there are more than 100 known cannabinoids in hemp, fewer than 20 are detectable in a laboratory analysis.
 Not all labs are sophisticated enough to measure all of them, but you want a lab that is.
 Unmeasured cannabinoids can count toward CBD levels and inflate the amount of CBD that’s claimed to be in the bottle.